 Companies with Volunteer Grants

-Numerous local companies recognize volunteer time through the donation of cash grants to non-profits in which their employees volunteer.
+Numerous local companies, such as Walmart, Duke Energy and Disney, recognize volunteer time through the donation of cash grants to non-profits in which their employees volunteer.
 This means that for each hour of volunteer time, employers donate funds to support the Greater Tampa Bay Area Area Council, Boy Scouts of America.
 Volunteer time is money with volunteer grants.